kjetilkl/motiflab/README.md

 mvn package
 ```

-Maven will package MotifLab in a JAR-file and place it in the "target" subdirectory.
-Other dependencies will be placed in "target/lib".
+Maven will package MotifLab into a JAR-file and place it in the "target" subdirectory.
+The "motiflab-2.0-standalone.jar" file is a "fat" JAR that also includes all external dependencies
+that are required to run MotifLab.
+The second JAR-file named "motiflab-2.0.jar" only contains the core MotifLab code, but the external dependencies can be found in the directory "target/lib".

 ## Running MotifLab